What are the Requirements and Documents for an Unmarried Partner Visa?

 Documents to prove Relationship Requirement is met

-For unmarried partners, you must provide evidence of continuous cohabitation for at least 2 years) e.g. Joint Tenancy Agreement/s, Council Tax and Utility Bills and other letters of correspondence.
+You must provide evidence of continuous cohabitation for at least 2 years immediately prior to submitting the application e.g. Joint Tenancy Agreement/s, Council Tax and Utility Bills and other official letters of correspondence for both of you jointly and/or individually at the same address(es).

 Documents to prove Financial Requirement is met